samarason/puppet-installation-scripts/README.md

 ## Install Puppet Master

-This example uses onctl to create a Puppet Master VM with the hostname puppetmaster01 using the puppet-master.sh template
+This example uses the [puppet-master.sh](http://puppet-master.sh) script to install a Puppet Master on a Linux host.

 ```bash
 /bin/bash puppet-master.sh